Congratulations 2023 CAIRIBU Interactions Core Collaboration Award Recipients!

 - NorthShore University HealthSystem for Research-Purdue University P20 Exploratory Center (2018-2020) – Renee Vickman, PhD; Meaghan Broman, DVM, PhD

-- U24 Interactions Core – Jennifer Allmaras, MP
+- CAIRIBU U24 Interactions Core – Jennifer Allmaras, MP

 CAIRIBU investigators Indira Mysorekar, PhD and Nicole DeNisco, PhD, and their postdocs Arnold Salazar, PhD and Michael Neugent, PhD, collaborated on this review on the Gut-Bladder axis and its implication for recurrent urinary tract infections.
 DeNisco and Neugent participated in the CAIRIBU urinary microbiota research interest group in 2021.
 Talk about building connections!

-Nick Steers, PhD, Opportunity Pool awardee from the Columbia University O’Brien Center and Indira Mysorekar, PhD, PI of prior CAIRIBU P20 Center at Washington University (now at Baylor College of Medicine) publish a comprehensive review on bladder macrophages in Mucosal Immunology.
+Nicholas Steers, PhD, Opportunity Pool awardee from the Columbia University O’Brien Center and Indira Mysorekar, PhD, PI of a prior CAIRIBU P20 Exploratory Center at Washington University (now at Baylor College of Medicine) published a comprehensive review on bladder macrophages in Mucosal Immunology.

 Timing is everything: impact of development, ageing and circadian rhythm on macrophage functions in urinary tract infections

-K12 alums, Nazema Siddiqui, MD and Tatyana Sysoeva, PhD have continued their collaboration on research developed while at Duke University, now representing two different academic institutions, following Sysoeva’s move to the University of Alabama at Huntsville.
+K12 alums, Nazema Siddiqui, MD, MHS and Tatyana Sysoeva, PhD have continued their collaboration on research developed while at Duke University, now representing two different academic institutions following Sysoeva’s move to the University of Alabama at Huntsville.

 CAIRIBU Interactions Core Collaboration Awards